hiitarun1/hiitarun1/README.md

 # 👋 Hi, I’m Tarun

 🌱 Currently learning **Git, GitHub, Web Development, and Java DSA**
-💡 Exploring **HTML, CSS, JavaScript**, and working on small projects to sharpen my frontend skills
+💡 Exploring **HTML, CSS**, and working on small projects to sharpen my frontend skills
 💻 I love solving problems and turning ideas into code
 🚀 Looking forward to contributing to open-source projects and joining hackathons